Welcome to today's edition of the Rush 24-7 podcast.

 All of the media was talking about Hillary Clinton.

-You know, there is so much drama surrounding the possibility of Hillary Clinton becoming the next Secretary of State that it it for anyone who ever suffered Clinton fatigue, they now have it in a very major way.
+You know, there is so much drama surrounding the possibility of Hillary Clinton becoming the next Secretary of State that for anyone who ever suffered Clinton fatigue, they now have it in a very major way.

-And then this morning on C-SPAN's Washington Journal, the guest is Michael Isakoff of Newsweek, an unidentified caller from Georgia, says, I understand that the various arguments made for needing people with prior experience.
+And then this morning on C-SPAN's Washington Journal, the guest is Michael Isakoff of Newsweek, an unidentified caller from Georgia, says, I understand that the various arguments made for needing people with prior experience, even so, I was hoping we would see new and fresh faces with the Messiah.

 And I'm starting to fear that we won't get the change that we were hoping for.